pewterdesk/.github/profile/README.md

 # Pewterdesk

 Building **Pewterdesk** a client-side, non-custodial crypto derivatives trading terminal.
-No backend, no custody: it talks directly to exchange APIs and Hyperliquid from your own machine, and your keys never leave it.
+No backend, no custody: it talks directly to exchange APIs and Hyperliquid from your own machine, and your keys never leave your device.

 - Desktop-first (Tauri + Rust), TypeScript throughout
 - Non-custodial keys stay in your OS keychain, never touch a server we run